mmann1123/pyGIS/pygis/docs/e_extraction.md

 ax.set_title('San Francisco Bay Area', fontdict = {'fontsize': '15', 'fontweight' : '3'})
 ```

-## Clip
+## Clip Spatial Polygons

 Clip extracts and keeps only the geometries of a vector feature that are within extent of another vector feature (think of it like a cookie-cutter or mask).
-We can use  `clip()` in `geopandas`, with the first parameter being the vector that will be clipped and the second parameter being the vector that will define the extent of the clip.
-All attributes for the resulting clipped vector will be kept.
+We can use  `clip()` in `geopandas`, with the first parameter being the vector that will be clipped and the second parameter being the vector that will define the extent of the clip. *All attributes for the resulting clipped vector will be kept.*

 ```{note}
 This function is only available in the more recent versions of `geopandas`.